Science Technology and Inventions MCQ Quiz - Objective Question with Answer for Science Technology and Inventions - Download Free PDF

 Science Technology and Inventions Question 15 Detailed Solution

-Download Solution PDFThe correct answer is Lichens.
+Download Solution PDFThe correct answer is Thomas Alva Edison, USA.